I've been a professional

 toxic self-medication!

-The current
+The traditional

 the key role that personality subselves and low-nurturance

-environ-ments play in promoting self-medicating
+environments play in promoting self-medicating

 compulsions.
 That's (probably) why many addicts adopt